-Gaviota State Park welcomes visitors to swim, hike, and gather geological knowledge before retiring to their campsite near the ocean’s edge.
-This park is the place to be for young scientists and geology lovers.
+Looking for a Californian beachside RV getaway?
+Gaviota State Park welcomes visitors to swim, hike, and gather geological knowledge before retiring to their RV campsite near the ocean’s edge.
+Located 33 miles away from Santa Barbara, the park is the place to be for young scientists and geology lovers.
 Adventure seekers will appreciate the ocean’s capacity for water fun.
 Combine your love for nature and fun at Gaviota!

 Scuba diving, snorkeling, and swimming are all great water activities for Gaviota visitors.
 While the beach area can be windy, the sand and water’s edge provide a natural playground.
 Curious minds are easily drawn to peek under the surface of the water at Gaviota.
 Come and see what you find!
 One benefit that beach lovers appreciate about this beach is its proximity to the campsite.
 Remember to consider how the tides may affect your water time.

 The trails of Gaviota offer mountain bikers an excellent playground!
 Park in one of the day-use parking lots and hop on your new favorite trail or ride from the campground.
 Remember to use proper signaling and safe riding practices at all times.
 Hikers may also be present on the trails.
 Be sure to alert other individuals on the trails as you approach from either direction.
 Riders must stay on designated trails at all times.

 The trail to Gaviota Peak offers views of the Channel Islands and the coast for hikers who are ready for a bit of a challenge.
 While dogs are allowed in the park, they are not permitted on the trails.
 Gaviota Hot Springs is just under a mile from the trail parking lot.
 Hikers can enjoy the Wind Caves Trail (also known as the Beach to Backcountry Trail) from the campsite area for a unique view of how wind changes rock formations.